Development of an Animation System for Social XR Applications in Unity

 Goal

 This projects focuses on developing a comprehensive animation system within the Unity engine, aimed at improving user experience in social XR applications on both desktop and smartphone platforms.
-The task involves creating a animation system and blending to animations generated by speech.
+The task involves creating an animation system and blending to animations generated by speech.

 Tasks